wallarm/ingress-plus/docs/troubleshooting.md

 ### Checking the Generated Config

-For each Ingress resource, the Ingress Controller generates a corresponding NGINX configuration file in the `/etc/nginx/conf.d` folder.
+For each Ingress/VirtualServer resource, the Ingress Controller generates a corresponding NGINX configuration file in the `/etc/nginx/conf.d` folder.
 Additionally, the Ingress Controller generates the main configuration file `/etc/nginx/nginx.conf`, which includes all the configurations files from `/etc/nginx/conf.d`.
+The config of a VirtualServerRoute resource is located in the configuration file of the VirtualServer that references the resource.

 You can view the content of the main configuration file by running:
 ```